Skip to main content

 Sync triggers when:

-quantity changes (e.g., SO, MO, PO, or stock adjustment)
+• In stock or Committed quantity changes (e.g., SO, MO, PO, stock transfer, or stock adjustment)

 Note: Sync is not instant for your entire catalog — each product syncs when stock data changes.
-Additionally, Katana performs an automatic overnight synchronization process that updates all SKUs, not just those that have undergone stock movement.
-This ensures data accuracy across Katana and Shopify, running seamlessly in the background without requiring user intervention.
+Additionally, Katana performs an automatic overnight synchronization process that updates SKUs based on order fulfillment changes, not just those that have undergone stock movement.
+This ensures data accuracy across Katana and Shopify.

-To sync all items at once: Export from Katana → Import to Shopify.
+To sync all items at once: Export inventory list from Katana (into a spreadsheet) → Import it to Shopify.

 2. What quantity is synced?